SolarDao/wattpeak/README.md

 Before any WattPeak can be minted, the contract needs Projects with available capacity to be uploaded.

 Projects are real-world solar projects in which the WattPeak minter has been given purchasing rights.
-Minting 1 WattPeak tokens means 1 watt-peak of solar energy production capacity is purchases from one of the available Projects.
+Minting 1 WattPeak tokens means 1 watt-peak of solar energy production capacity is purchased from one of the available Projects.

 The minting cost (minus fees) are sent to the legal entity in charge of buying the production capacity.